Skip to Content

 Quail Size and Snake Size Match

-2. Choose quail no wider than 1.5 times this measurement
+2. Choose a Safe Quail Size: quail for snakes should be no wider than 1.5 times your snake’s girth.

 Quail Handling and Preparation